fakeid30/BlackpearlFAQ/FAQ.md

 It's most probably in the Approval Queue or already deleted due to breaking rules or improper format/missing stuff.
 The current system does not inform the poster about their post getting rejected.
 If you post something worthless we won't even inform you in PM.

-### Why like button is not visible to me?
-Or There is no like button on any post
+### Why is the like button not visible to me?
+If you are a new user you need to post an introduction to be able to get access to rest ofthe forum, you can view posts but cannot react to them unless you post your intro.

 ### What is the meaning of "YOU HAVE INSUFFICIENT PRIVILEGES TO REPLY HERE."?
 This happens because you are under "Registered" or "Boomers" usergroup and can not give likes or post replies in other members threads;
 If you would like to access these sections you have contribute on forum to get Pirate Tag, Pirate group can be purchased from [shop](https://blackpearl.biz/shop/) with 75 pearls.

 ### I purchased BlackPearl Gsuite from shop.
 Can some one help me how to use it?
+You will soon receive credentials(mail and temporary password) for the GSuite account in your PM from Admin.
+GSuite is like any other edu/gmail account, with unlimited storage and capability of making team drives!
+All you have to do is to login to Google and change password.

 ### How to check how many pearls I have?
 Who is the richest user?
 [Clicking here](https://blackpearl.biz/pearls/) you can check how many pearls do you have, who the richest user is, and all the pearls you won/spent.